-Serenade in Blue -
+Serenade in Blue

 Serial # 42-3040

-Back Row - Left to Right:
+Back Row - Left to Right

-Front Row - Left to Right:
+Front Row - Left to Right

 Sgt.
 A.R.
-Ryan; Sgt.
-A. J. Szymanewski; Sgt.
+"Tony" Ryan; Sgt.
+Alois J. "Al" Szymanowski, Electrical Specialist; Sgt.
 C. Galian; M/Sgt.
-Rurel Wood, Crew Chief.
+Rurel Wood, Crew Chief

 Lt.
-Lunson went to hospital to have his arm treated, and was then sent back to the United States.
+Lunson went to the hospital to have his arm treated, and was then sent back to the United States.

 Captain Samuelson and S/Sgt.
-Dumouchel flew their last mission on June 4, 1944, just 2 days before D-Day.
-Three weeks later Samuelson and Dumouchel returned home to the United States to complete their military service.
+Dumouchel flew their last mission on 4 June 1944, just 2 days before D-Day.
+Three weeks later, Samuelson and Dumouchel returned home to the United States to complete their military service.

 Thanks to James E. Dumouchel for this information.